robhz786/boost.smart_ptr.proxy_ptr/README.md

 There is no source code here.
-But just a documentation written in QuickBook of a proposed addition to Boost C++ library.
+But just a propose written in QuickBook of addition to the Boost C++ library (see www.boost.org).